Professor Kathryn Hollingsworth

 Kathryn welcomes enquiries about postgraduate supervision in the areas of youth justice, children's rights, family law, and public law

-- Hollingsworth K. The Utility and Futility of International Standards for Children in Conflict with the Law: The Case of England.
-In: Weber, L; Fishwick, E; Marmo, M, ed.
+- Hollingsworth K. The Utility and Futility of International Rights Standards for Children in Conflict with the Law: The Case of England.
+In: Weber L; Fishwick E; Marmo M, ed.
 Routledge International Handbook of Criminology and Human Rights.
 Abingdon: Routledge, 2016.
-In Press.

-- Hollingsworth K. Judging Children's Rights and the Benefits Cap: R (on the application of SG) v Secretary of State for Work and Pensions.
-Child and Family Law Quarterly 2015.
-In Press.
+- Hollingsworth K. Judging Children's Rights and the Benefits Cap: R (SG and others) v Secretary of State for Work and Pensions.
+Child and Family Law Quarterly 2015, 27(4), 445-466.

 - Hollingsworth K. Assuming Responsibilty for Incarcerated Children: A Rights Case for Care-Based Homes.
 Current Legal Problems 2014, 67(1), 99-134.